PeggyJV/sommelier-strangelove/README.md

 ### IP Detection and Maxmind

 In order to block access to the app from sanctioned and restricted countries we are using the Maxmind database to detect IP addresses.
 This is setup via a Next.js API route which reads the file from disk and performs a lookup against the IP.
 See `src/pages/api/geo.ts`.
 To download the Maxmind database, sign up for an account at [maxmind.com](https://maxmind.com) and create a license key.
 Export the key as an env var `MAXMIND_KEY` and run `./maxmind.sh` to pull the database.
+Maxmind updates their database once a week on Tuesdays so we should be deploying to Vercel at least once a week.

 ## Learn More